 Coffee is the main source of income for more than 540,000 families in Colombia and it provides 720,000 direct jobs in 602 municipalities.
 The livelihoods of over 2.5 million people in Colombia are dependent on this crop.
 Despite its importance for the rural economy of Colombia, according to researchers from the National Coffee Federation, more than 30 percent of coffee growers state that their income does not cover their living expenses.
 Climate change poses a great challenge for millions of farmers in Colombia.
 It affects the productivity and suitability of coffee plantations in over 50 percent of growing areas.
 Extreme weather events due to the El Niño and La Niña phenomena have increased the climate risks for coffee growers.

-For over 10 years Solidaridad has been supporting smallholder producers in different supply chains to make their farms more productive and in balance with nature.
-We’ve worked with multiple roasters, traders, cooperatives and producers to switch to agroforestry and to use regenerative practices.
+For over 53 years Solidaridad has been supporting smallholder producers in different supply chains.
+During the last twenty years, we have worked with multiple roasters, traders, cooperatives and producers to switch to agroforestry and to use regenerative practices to make farms more productive and in balance with nature.
 This has allowed more than 10,000 farmers to become more resilient to climate change, and obtain more decent livelihoods for their families.

 “The best technology to capture carbon is nature itself, and the best way to do it is through agroforestry.
 As simple and natural as it sounds, growing trees brings about countless benefits to crops, to the soil and to producers alike.
 To foster this change, Solidaridad provides technical assistance, training, inputs and support to make transactions in the ACORN platform,” explains Brounen.